danielbodnar/awesome-stars/README.md

 ## html

+- [shuttlenetwork/shuttle](https://github.com/shuttlenetwork/shuttle) - Experience the global internet using Shuttle, the swiftest and most uncluttered proxy solution.
+Relish a heightened level of privacy during your online sessions, free from censorship.
+- [JohannesKaufmann/html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) - ⚙️ Convert HTML to Markdown.
+Even works with entire websites and can be extended through rules.
 - [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs
 - [esbenp/pdf-bot](https://github.com/esbenp/pdf-bot) - 🤖 A Node queue API for generating PDFs using headless Chrome.
 Comes with a CLI, S3 storage and webhooks for notifying subscribers about generated PDFs
 - [alvarcarto/url-to-pdf-api](https://github.com/alvarcarto/url-to-pdf-api) - Web page PDF/PNG rendering done right.
 Self-hosted service for rendering receipts, invoices, or any content.